keithalewis/math/ep/cover.md

 a mistake in the proof or a counterexample, I got fewer replies.

 Several people subsequently claimed this was in fact a known result but were unable to provide a prior citation.
-One even claimed "This is demonstrated early on in any graduate level presentation of the efficiency frontier and is the result you speak of.
-It does not need a citation"

 I also find it difficult to believe nobody has heretofore picked up this
 $\$100$ bill from the sidewalk and would be grateful if a referee points